Financial Modeling in Delhi

 Our Financial Modeling in Delhi and Investment Banking program is a product that resulted out of an inherent market need.

 Students across the globe pass out from academia and enter the corporate world, but lack practical knowledge leaving a gap between what they have and what the finance world wants.

 Our course is aimed at filling this gap and equipping you with practical knowledge.
 Also, the course offers a robust foundation required for clearing interviews and performing well in your job.

 The 6-weeks long full-time course is very comprehensive and one of the most premier courses available in current times.

 We take pride in assuring you an entry into the capital markets.

 Our course will enable you to make a difference in the finance world; wherein you can contribute using knowledge and skills that you will acquire during our premier program.

-As investment banks do with their clients, we also charge our students with a two tier fees model – one time sum at the time of engagement and the rest linked with your performance.
+As investment banks do with their clients, we also charge our students with a two-tier fees model – one-time sum at the time of engagement and the rest linked to your performance.